Reporting

 Alternative measures can be selected to track where the most time is spent at different points in the workflow.
 To change the measures used for the report that is currently displayed, or to add more, click the Measures button, and select one or more options from the drop-down menu:

 • Average Hours to Respond: average number of working hours between a message sent from the customer and the response from the support team.
-This is does not include messages sent when the ticket was in a folded stage
+This does not include messages sent when the ticket was in a folded stage.

-• Hours Spent: number of Timesheet hours logged on a ticket.
-This measure is only available if Timesheets are enabled on a team, and the current user has the access rights to view them
+• Hours Spent (Timesheets): number of Timesheet hours logged on a ticket.
+This measure is only available if Timesheets are enabled on a team, and the current user has the access rights to view them.

-• Hours to Assign: number of working hours between the date on which the ticket was created and when it was assigned to a team member
+• Working Hours to Assign: number of working hours between the date the ticket was created and when it was assigned to a team member.

-• Hours to Close: number of working hours between the date on which the ticket was created and the date it was closed
+• Working Hours to Close: number of working hours between the date the ticket was created and the date it was closed.

-• Hours to SLA Deadline: number of working hours remaining to reach the last SLA deadline on a ticket
+• Working Hours until SLA Deadline: number of working hours remaining to reach the last SLA deadline on a ticket.

 Note